UWFosterIT/uwshib-express-spa/README.md

-## UW Shibboleth NodeJS Express with Nginx proxy
+## UW SAML Service Provider using NodeJS Express with Nginx proxy
-This repo contains a working example of a NodeJS web application using Express that can act as a Shibboleth Service Provider to authorize users via the UW Web Login and a UW Identity Provider.
+This repo contains a working example of a NodeJS web application using Express that can act as a SAML Service Provider to authorize users via the UW Identity Provider.
 It also includes an nginx conf that can eaisly be duplicated to permit multiple domains running on the same server.

 ### DEVELOPMENT SETUP AND START